 The VDE is one of the large European associations for sectors and professions of electrical engineering and information technology, an international expert platform for science, standardization and product testing – interdisciplinary, closely interwoven and unique in the world.
 The VDE Elektrotechnischer Verein ETV) e.V. is the district level association for Berlin and Brandenburg within the VDE and can be traced back to the foundation of the first electrotechnical association of the world by Werner von Siemens and Heinrich von Stephan in 1879.

 Association of German Engineers, District Association Berlin-Brandenburg

 The VDI Association of German Engineers is the spokesperson of engineers and technology.
-With its 150,000 members nationwide, the VDI is Europe’s largest technical and scientific association.
+With its approximately 140,000 members nationwide, the VDI is Europe’s largest technical and scientific association.
 The district association (BV) Berlin-Brandenburg is one of the 45 district associations of VDI.
 In its region, it is responsible for the support of currently around 6,000 members and everyone interested in technology.